-During the Salt Satyagrah movement, Sharmada Tyagi led a campaign in her hometown of Dehradun.
+During the Salt Satyagraha movement, Sharmada Tyagi led a campaign in her hometown of Dehradun.
 Her husband, Mahavir Tyagi, was a disciple of Gandhi.

-Sharmada Tyagi is credited for spearheading the Salt Satyagrah movement among women in Dehradun.
+Sharmada Tyagi is credited for spearheading the Salt Satyagraha movement among women in Dehradun.

 Chandravati Lakhanpal was an iconic figure of India’s independence movement.
 She headed the MKP Inter College and was an outspoken progressive and brave woman.